Open Letter To A Cancer Patient: My Alternative Cancer Treatment Plan

-It sounds a terrible thing to say, that once you’ve entered the oncologist’s office, you have entered the Fear Machine.
+It sounds like a terrible thing to say, but once you’ve entered the oncologist’s office, you have entered the Fear Machine.

 For 98 percent of people, even most who are holistic-leaning, they absolutely will not veer off the path their oncologist charts for them.

-I’ll get back with you, on my treatment choices, if my early choices aren’t working.
+- I’ll get back with you on my treatment options if my early choices aren’t working.

-I start a conversation by asking them some questions.
-Rather than firehosing them with info.
+I start a conversation with a newly-diagnosed cancer patient by asking them some questions, rather than firehosing them with info.

-I want to know what their background is, how much they really know, about cancer.
-How much they want me to tell them, about my research about other options.
+I want to know what their background is, how much they really know about cancer, and how much they want me to tell them about my research into other options.

 The fact is, we all “have” cancer.
-Unlike most cancer patients, I have no confidence at all in a doctor’s pronouncement, after surgery: “We are pretty sure we got it all.”
+Unlike most cancer patients, I have no confidence at all in a doctor’s post-surgery pronouncement: “We’re pretty sure we got it all.”

 Cancer is never really “Stage I.” It always exists in other parts of the body.

-(We are all making 50,000 to 100,000 cancer cells daily.
+We’re all making 50,000 to 100,000 cancer cells daily.
 In healthy people, the body’s immune system is taking care of it.
-When that fails, it seems obvious to me that the immune system’s function is my Priority #1.
-After all, it has to serve me, for life.)
+When that fails, it seems obvious to me that the immune system’s function is my top priority.
+After all, it has to serve me for life.

 An oncologist sees cancer as a tumor, an invader, something to be destroyed.
 The functional approach sees the cancer as part of you.
-And fighting it, is fighting yourself.
+Fighting it is fighting yourself.

-And lots of treatments, to that end, are available and extremely effective.
-More so, in earlier staging, and when the patient is highly committed, and understands why she’s doing it.
+Many treatments are available to achieve this goal, and they’re extremely effective, especially in earlier staging and when the patient is highly committed and understands why she’s doing it.